 Boccia, dance, Yoga, Wheelchair Football with PAFC Communities Trust, Tennis and G Fitness (seated exercise) are just a few of the movement-based groups that we have here in Hannahwood.

-As well as these workshops we are also involved with Wheelchair rugby, basketball and sometimes attend Plymouth Argyle football matches when it’s a home matches!
+As well as these workshops we are also involved with Wheelchair rugby, basketball and sometimes attend Plymouth Argyle football matches when it’s a home match!

 Group Nights are something we provide each week.
 These group nights are both held on site and externally.